 This is her 13th year at ACS Athens with the Elementary Optimal Learning Program (OLP).
 For the first 12 years, she was the Elementary School Optimal Learning Specialist, and is now working as the Coordinator for OLP.
 She has experienced many diverse professional development opportunities such as ECIS, NESA, the Learning Difference Conferences at ACS Athens, ADHD conferences and the ACS Athens Colloquium of 2016.
 She also routinely benefits from online coursework through the University of Phoenix.
 She has been a mentor to those seeking teacher certifications and to those doing internships during their academic studies.
 Additionally, she has authored and co-authored articles for the ACS Athens Ethos magazine.
 She played an active part in the development and establishment of the ACS Athens Diagnostic Center, and continues to collaborate closely with both the Center and the Counseling component of the Student Services Department.
 She is an advocate for early intervention, for focusing on each child’s best interests and for building confidence toward learning.

-Ms. Kotsiani Athanasia was born and raised is Athens, Greece.
-She earned a Bachelor degree in Physical Education & Sports Science from the National and Kapodistrian University of Athens, specializing in Swimming.
-She holds a Master in Education and Creative Learning from Democritus University of Thrace.
+Ms. Athanasia Kotsiani earned her Bachelor degree in Physical Education & Sports Science from the National and Kapodistrian University of Athens, specializing in swimming (2004).
+She holds a Master in Education and Creative Learning from Democritus University of Thrace (2014).

-Mr. Koudounis earned his B.Sc. in Mechanical Engineering at Clarkson University and worked for General Electric Aerospace designing flight and engine controls for military and commercial aircraft.
-He also has an M.A. in Secondary Science Education and taught science in the public school system in New York City.
-His DELTA Cambridge Diploma has given him the opportunity to teach English for Academic Purposes at Universities in the UK and China.
-He currently teaches science grade 7.
+Mr. Koudounis has worked for General Electric Aerospace, in the Edison Engineering program, designing flight and engine controls for military and commercial aircraft.
+He has taught science and mathematics in the public school system in New York City.
+His has had the opportunity to teach English for Academic Purposes at Universities in the UK and China.
+He has prepared students, for all levels and types of exams in order for those students to successfully attain certificates of English language acquisition and proficiency.
+He currently teaches science 7 and EFL2 Science.
+He also runs the Lab for All at ACS.
+He is certified from the state of Florida in Teaching Physics 6-12.

-Mr. Chris Kourtis has been teaching tennis since 2001 at several tennis clubs and in 2007, joined the ACS Athens Tennis Academy coaching team.
+He has been coaching tennis since 2001 and in 2007, joined the ACS Athens Tennis Academy coaching team.
 He is also the coach of the ACS Athens Middle School Tennis team.

 Anna Makris was born and raised in Athens, Greece, and is an alumna of ACS Athens.
 Ms. Makris is a Licensed Psychologist and has received a Bachelor of Science from the University of Toronto with a double major in Psychology and Sociology as well as a Master of Science in Psychology from Kingston University.
 In addition she is trained in psychoeducational diagnostic testing and is one of the founding members of the Educational & Diagnostic Testing Center at ACS Athens.